frankwangzheng/MyBlog/_posts/2017-01-15-A-Complementary-Guide-on-Doppia-Compilation.md

 **Solution**: add `#include <iostream>` in `.../SoftCascadeOverIntegralChannelsFastFractionalStage.hpp`

-#### Error 3(runtime core dumped): A std::exception was raised: This executable was compiled without support for GpuVeryFastIntegralChannelsDetector
+#### Error 3: (runtime core dumped)A std::exception was raised: This executable was compiled without support for GpuVeryFastIntegralChannelsDetector

 **Solution**: make sure line `option(USE_GPU "Should the GPU be used ?"
 True)` is in the user-specific section in `common_setting.cmake`